mjlavin80/da-101-fall-2022-final-project-template/README.md

 Provide one or two paragraphs concluding about the data: what does it tell us, what are the limitations to this data/model, and what is one future direction you could envision for future data analysts or data collectors?

 Find at least one reference that is relevant to or supports your insights, and cite it in this section.
-You may cite a reference by linking directly to it in your Rmd and/or citing it using your style of choice.
+You may cite a reference by linking directly to it in your RMD and/or citing it using your style of choice.
 Either way, the full citation should also appear in a "Works Cited" page below the conclusions section.

 ### Project Reflections